31 Jan How Long Does Marijuana Stay in Your System?

 The real answer here is abstinence.
 Our bodies work to metabolize and expel metabolites from our fatty tissue naturally.
 In time, the presence of THC and THC-COOH will wane to a point where it is no longer traceable.
 Even your hair will grow out enough that eventually, once it is cut, the root of where the THC-COOH lived will be snipped.

 To speed up this process staying hydrated, exercising (sweat boosts metabolism), and living a healthier lifestyle that supports proper bodily function can assist.
-Diluting urine is also a method that is commonly noted, although not always effective.
+Diluting urine to avoid testing positive is also a method that is commonly noted, although not always effective.

 How Long Really?